 Mozambique: Conflict escalation in Cabo Delgado

-Islamic extremists have been launching violent attacks on civilians in the northern province of Cabo Delgado since October 2017, resulting in at least 211,500 people displaced.
-Events involving the group, known as Ahlu Sunna Wa-Jama, have been increasing with incessant attacks on civilians, government forces and military installations.
-The group’s activities have been concentrated on the coast of Cabo Delgado from Pemba to the Tanzanian border.
-Government response, however, is leading to human rights abuses.
-Government forces have detained journalists for covering events in Cabo Delgado and subjected civilians suspected of supporting the group to perquisitions, looting, and arbitrary detention.
-The attacks have affected the food security situation in Cabo Delgado, where Crisis levels (IPC-3) are reported along the coast compared to Minimal (IPC-1) food insecurity in the neighbouring provinces, due to restricted access to crops and livelihoods for fear of violence.?
+Since October 2017, an Islamic extremist armed group has been launching violent attacks on civilians in the northern province of Cabo Delgado.
+Violent incidents involving the group, known as Ahlu Sunna Wal-Jama, have been increasing, with incessant attacks on civilians, government forces, and military installations.
+The group’s activities have been concentrated on the coast of Cabo Delgado from Pemba city to the Tanzanian border.
+The government’s response, however, has led to further human rights abuses.
+Government forces have detained journalists for covering events in Cabo Delgado and subjected civilians suspected of supporting the group to searches, looting, and arbitrary detention.
+The violence in Cabo Delgado has continued into 2021, causing insecurity and displacement within the province, and displacement to the neighbouring provinces of Niassa and Nampula.?

 ACAPS' team is daily monitoring the impact of COVID-19.
 Find more information related to the outbreak here.

-Protection: Continued and increasing levels of displacement have resulted in protection needs.
-Overcrowding and the lack of livelihood opportunities increases the risk of abuse.?
+Protection: Continued and increasing levels of conflict and displacement have resulted in protection needs.
+Overcrowding in shelters and a lack of livelihood opportunities increase the risk of sexual exploitation and abuse.
+Women and girls are at particular risk of kidnapping, rape, forced marriage, and forced prostitution.?

 WASH: WASH needs are urgent in Macimboa da Praia, Macomia, and Ibo where IDPs have insufficient potable water and latrines.
 Since the end of January a cholera outbreak was declared in five districts with 960 cases and 15 deaths as of May 2020.?